Magnetic D-brane solitons: skyrmion strings ending on a N\'eel wall in chiral magnets: NUMERICAL RESULTS

 In Fig.~\ref{fig:stringjuncs}, we display the numerical results for the string-DW junction (trumpet) for various values of $\kappa=0.35$, $0.4$, $0.45$, $0.5$, illustrating the dependence of the slope of the linear bending of the wall on the DMI coupling $\kappa$, with the steepest slopes corresponding to the largest values of $\kappa$.
 The figure shows the isosurface of the $n_3$ field at $n_3=0$; this is the midway between the two vacua of the potential in Eq.~\eqref{eq:E}.
 Clearly the DW obeys a linear relation between the $z$-coordinate and the radius from the string junction's center when the radius is sufficiently large (say of the order of 10 or larger).
 The size (thickness) of the string also depends approximately linearly on $\kappa$, which can be seen from Derrick's theorem (also known as a virial law in other fields of physics) \cite{Derrick:1964ww}.
 In a linear theory or an integrable theory, we would expect the constants $c_r$ and $c_z$ to truly be constants (like in the field theory D-brane soliton case), but due to nonlinearities of system we find they have some dependence on $\kappa$.
-Fitting to the slope data of the solutions in Fig.~\ref{fig:stringjuncs}, we find \beq c_z \approx 3.4 - 5.2\kappa, \quad c_r/c_z \approx 1 + 12.6\kappa. \eeq which is consistent with the logarithmic bending with coefficient $c_r/c_z=1$ when $\kappa\to0$.
+Fitting to the slope data of the solutions in Fig.~\ref{fig:stringjuncs}, we find \beq c_z \approx 3.4 - 5.2\kappa, \quad c_r/c_z \approx 1 + 12.6\kappa, \eeq which is consistent with the logarithmic bending with coefficient $c_r/c_z=1$ when $\kappa\to0$.

+We show the slopes of the trumpets in an $(r,z)$-cross section in Fig.~\ref{fig:curve}.
 Interestingly, the approximate relation between $c_z$ and $\kappa$ predicts a critical value of the coupling, which indeed exists due to the transition to the CSL: The linear fit predicts $\kappa^{\rm crit}\approx0.65$, whereas in the full nonlinear theory we find it to be closer to $\kappa^{\rm crit}\sim0.6$.
 We find also a lower critical value for $\kappa$, where the string-DW junction ceases to exist near $\kappa^{\rm crit,junc}\gtrsim0.3$, although the skyrmion string itself still exists at $\kappa=0.3$.
+Although the skyrmion string is stable, the DW is unstable and for this small value of $\kappa$ it is too close to being a horizontal N\'eel-type DW, that by the perturbation of the string collapses the soliton junction.

 Fig.~\ref{fig:stringjuncspin} shows the detailed information of the entire 3-vector field, $\bn$, at the string-slice in the inlet at the top-right corner, at the wall-slice at the bottom of the figure and finally in a vertical cross section in the top of the figure.
 In this figure, the vector $\bn$ is mapped onto real space ($\mathbb{R}^3$) using arrows, with the up vacuum ($n_3=1$) marked by $\odot$, the down vacuum ($n_3=-1$) marked by $\otimes$ and the vectors in the plane corresponding to ($n_1,n_2$) when $n_3$ is small.
 The color scheme is in one-to-one correspondence with the arrows and is described in the caption of the figure.
 There are about 15 times more lattice points in the solution, than arrows depicted on the figure.